 Histologic studies have consistently reported that irrespective of patient age, the severity of symptoms, and duration of symptoms, acute inflammatory changes are rarely evident upon histologic specimen analysis.

 A comprehensive history should be acquired by clinicians evaluating patients presenting with acute or chronic shoulder pain.
-When assessing patients presenting with history/symptoms concerning for LHBT instability, it is important to evaluate for co-existing shoulder injuries or pathology clinically.
+When assessing patients presenting with history/symptoms with concerns for LHBT instability, it is important to clinically evaluate co-existing shoulder injuries or pathology.
 Often, a thorough history taking of the mechanism of injury can aid the clinician in the preliminary differentiation between various shoulder pathologies.
 For example, AC joint pathology often presents secondary to acute trauma, with the patient reporting either trauma directly to the shoulder during a contact sport, or the patient may report a history of a fall directly onto the shoulder.

 Characteristics of proximal biceps instability include: